 - Adult Education Audio and Video Collection contains 21 linear feet of audio and video recordings, including interviews, colloquiums, presentations, lectures, speeches, broadcasts, and more.

-- The Joseph W. Jacques Tape Recordings contain audio interviews with notable adult educators.
+- The Joseph W. Jacques Interviews contain audio interviews with notable adult educators.
 (Some of these have been digitized.)

 - The Continuing Education Photograph Collection contains photographs and slides relating to a number of adult education organizations as well as notable adult educators.